 Our profession has the blessing of the AAPA (American Academy of Physician Assistants) which publishes a once per year annual salary report.
-According to the 2018 report, the median pay for PAs in the United States is $110,000.
+According to the 2021 report, the median pay for PAs in the United States is $110,000.
 Over the past three years, this is an increase of $5000.
 Of note, there was a slight decrease from 2020 to 2021, cited more than likely due to COVID-19.

-The structure of pay in general also varied throughout the study, with some PAs being compensated directly as a strict salary, others working hourly, while still others were compensated entirely based on their productivity.
+The structure of pay in general also varies widely, with some PAs being compensated directly as a strict salary, others working hourly, while still others were compensated entirely based on their productivity.
 Keep in mind, each individual contract and employment opportunity may differ.

 The Average Nurse Practitioner Salary

 In concordance with what we see in the physician assistant profession, there is great variability among compensation and cost of living based on geographic area.
-NPs in California typically make much more than those in Florida (median pay of $126,770 versus $99,930, but cost of living must also be taken into account.
 Geographic trends showed west coast states such as CA as well as the New England states with the highest overall pay.